-Your debts get paid first.
-Although WILLS are instructions for what you wish to leave for your family and how to distribute your estate when you die, your beneficiaries will only get what is left over after any debts you owe are paid.
+Your debts and taxes get paid first.
+Although Wills are instructions for what you wish to leave for your family and how to distribute your estate when you die, your beneficiaries will only get what is left over after debts and taxes are paid.

-Power of Attorney:
+Enduring Powers of Attorney: